Franklin D. Roosevelt: Domestic Affairs

 Sacrifice was the word of the day.
 The nation's two main labor union federations, the AFL and the CIO, agreed not to strike.
 Americans, sometimes begrudgingly, submitted to the federal government's rationing of everything from gasoline to shoes to food.
 New automobiles, radios, and other big-ticket items were virtually unavailable for purchase.
 In addition to rationing, the government coordinated the use of raw materials and the production of staple goods.
 Indeed, during the war the federal government played an even larger role in the functioning of the American economy than it did during the New Deal.
 In the process, the Roosevelt administration ran up massive deficits.

-Finally, in the wake of the hysteria following the Japanese attack on Pearl Harbor, loyal Americans of Japanese descent, over 110,000 persons, were relocated by the Roosevelt administration to prison camps.
+Finally, in the wake of the hysteria following the Japanese attack on Pearl Harbor, the Roosevelt administration relocated Americans of Japanese descent, more than 110,000 persons, to prison camps.
 Many of them stayed there until the war's conclusion, even as their sons died in Europe fighting Nazi Germany.
 It was one of the most disgraceful acts in American history, one sanctioned by FDR and validated by the Supreme Court.
 Only in the 1980s did the American government admit its flagrant violation of the constitutional rights of these American citizens.